Chitipa Central (Malawi Parliament constituency)

 Chitipa Central is a constituency for the National Assembly of Malawi, located in the Chitipa District of Malawi's Northern Region.
 It elects one Member of Parliament by the first past the post system.
 The constituency was represented by Democratic Progressive Party MP Clement Fukumele Mukumbwa.
 He became a deputy minister in 2017.
+Alinubwila Mwenesongole was elected in 2019.

 History

 In 2014 Faustace Chirwa, who was at outspoken activist. represented the United Democratic Front unsuccessfully in the election.